 What’s the antidote to the caste brutality that the Hathras victim faced?
 Or to the over 45,000 incidents of similar caste-based violence that take place annually?
 Or the single-minded misogyny hurled at the girlfriend of an actor that committed suicide?
 Or the almost casual way in which an ad depicting communal harmony was trolled relentlessly?
 Or the normalization of the “incarceration of a whole state and its people”?
 Or the keenness to pass laws that will grade citizenship?
 Or the reluctance to show any meaningful compassion for farmers and workers but a tearing hurry to support crony capitalism?
 Or the façade of being an eco-warrior-nation while allowing the plunder of rich bountiful forests?

 Where does one find this serum – the Venom of Love?
 The nation wants to know.

-Chandru Chawla has a normal day time job and writes at night to keep his insanity intact
+(Chandru Chawla has a normal day time job and writes at night to retain his insanity

 Derek Monteiro is a laidback artist, poet and composer, who dabbles in jazz to annoy and disperse pesky pigeons on his windowsill)